BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Now that you’re 16 weeks pregnant, things are getting pretty exciting.
 You may have another prenatal visit this week, where you will get to hear baby’s heartbeat again.
 Even more thrilling will be feeling baby kick, which could happen starting this week, so pay attention to those subtle feelings in your 16 weeks pregnant belly.
 Another cool fact?
 Baby is starting to be able to hear your voice—and they’ll recognize it at birth—so feel free to chat baby up any chance you get.

-Video Recap at 16 Weeks
+Video Highlights at 16 Weeks

 Watch Week 16 Highlights